Election 2022: Pennsylvania, North Carolina hold key races - NewsBreak

 Meanwhile, Pennsylvania Attorney General John Shapiro, who was unopposed for his party’s governor’s nomination, tweeted that he had mild COVID-19 systems that were forcing him from the campaign trail.

 In North Carolina, Cheri Beasley is the clear front-runner in her 11-candidate primary for the Democratic Senate nomination.
-If she prevails in November, Beasley would be the state’s first Black senator — and just the third African American woman ever elected to the chamber.
+If she prevails in November, Beasley would be the state’s first Black senator — and if she, or Barnette, get to the Senate either would be just the third African American woman ever elected to the chamber.

 Tuesday’s contests could ultimately determine how competitive the general election will be this fall, when control of Congress, governor’s mansions and key elections posts are up for grabs.
 That’s especially true in the perennial political battleground of Pennsylvania, where some Republicans are already worried that Mastriano is too extreme to woo moderates who are often decisive in general elections.